OfficeDev/SAP-GWM-SharePoint-Provider-Hosted-App/Readme.md

 #Deploy the sample app:

 For information about installing the Visual Studio solution and deploying the sample app, please see the companion article [How to: Create a complex provider-hosted app that uses the SAP Gateway](https://msdn.microsoft.com/EN-US/library/dn947478.aspx).

-<a name="RunTestTheSample"></a>
-#Run and test the sample:

-Open the *.sln file in Visual Studio.
-In the Properties pane of Visual Studio, change the Site URL value to the absolute address of your development test site, for example, "http://MyDevServer/".
-Be sure to include the closing forward slash.

-You can test the sample with the Visual Studio debugger.

-1. Press F5 in Visual Studio.

-2. The first time that you use F5, you may be prompted to login to the Office 365 Developer Site that you are using.
-Use the site administrator credentials.

-3. The first time that you use F5, you are prompted to grant permissions to the app.
-Click Trust It.

-4. The app will launch and SharePoint will redirect to the Default.aspx page at your "localhost:<port>" domain.
-After a brief delay while the access token is being obtained, the Default.aspx page opens.
-Verify that the SAP data appears.

 ## Copyright ##